lauvshree/ASLADigitechLearningMaterial/Express and Node  - Pokemon API.md

 ```

 Object destructuring is most useful when you have to retrieve multiple parameters from the request object.
 We will look at this in detail later.
 Based on this id, we have to retrieve the Pokemon from the collection we have.
 One thing we should keep in mind is that, all the parameters we get from the request object are only available as strings.
 We have to convert it into the data type we prefer, before using it.
-In this case, id will be returnd as a String.
+In this case, id will be returned as a String.
 But id in the pokemon object is an int.
-So before we look for the object with the same id in the list, we should convert it to int type and then find the pokemon object that matches the id.
+So, before we look for the object with the same id in the list, we should convert it to int type and then find the pokemon object that matches the id.
 We use the *find* method which is available in the Java script collections object, which takes a callback as parameter to retrieve the object.

 ```
 app.get("/pokemon/:id", (req,res) => {